koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 ![Packer building an instance on AWS](/posts/202003/packer.png#center)

-After that it will stop the AWS EC3 instance, create a snapshot and AMI and then terminate the it.
+After that it will stop the AWS EC3 instance, create a snapshot and AMI and then terminate it.
 Once it is done it will output the AWS AMI (or image name, depending on the platform)  that we will use on the next step.

 ### Configuring and Deploying Images/Cattle